New Zealand eSignature Compliance Note

 - Powers of attorney (including enduring powers of attorney)

-- Affidavits, statutory declarations, or other documents provided under oath or non-religious affirmation
+- Affidavits, statutory declarations, or other documents provided under oath or non-religious oath

 - Negotiable instruments (such as checks)